andtkach/BookingSite/bookings/readme.md

 1. Apply new UI template
 3. Make only one room page
 4. Make CRUD for rooms
-6. Update to latest GO and to latest packages
 7. Create users admin UI
-9. Deploy to linode

 # Migrate database